isomerpages/imda-disg/resources/archives/_posts/2023-05-16-post-How Singapore tech firms boost growth with strategic industry player partnerships.md

 <p align="justify"><br>Robo-advisor platform Bambu and live streaming solution provider BeLive leverage collaborations with the likes of Amazon Web Services (AWS) and Microsoft to gain new leads and speed up their go-to-market process.

-<br>Digital services are more interconnected than ever before.
+<br><br>Digital services are more interconnected than ever before.
 With the touch of a button in a mobile app, one can make online purchases, pay bills, and even send “e-angbaos” to loved ones.

-<br>While many such online transactions seem simple to the average consumer, beneath the surface is a complex network of interconnected systems working together to make them happen seamlessly.
+<br><br>While many such online transactions seem simple to the average consumer, beneath the surface is a complex network of interconnected systems working together to make them happen seamlessly.

 <br>Similar to how it is key for these systems to work closely together, businesses are also forming strategic partnerships to develop better product offerings and access more business opportunities.
 Some work with companies that complement their capabilities, while others partner businesses with networks they may not typically have access to.

 <br><br>Recognising the value of collaboration and creating synergy, local firms such as Bambu and BeLive tapped on the support from Digital Industry Singapore (DISG) – a joint office of the government set up to drive the growth of the tech sector – to form strategic partnerships with other businesses in the ecosystem.

-<br><br>**Offering reliable robo-advisor services backed by established cloud platforms**
+<br><br><b>Offering reliable robo-advisor services backed by established cloud platforms</b>

 <br><br>The advent of robo-advisors has made it simpler to invest passively, with customisable portfolios tailored to one’s risk appetite and automated rebalancing to respond to changes in the market.